HeatWave on AWS / Backups / Restoring a Backup to a New DB System

 Note:

-Ensure that the specified Data Storage Size is greater than or equal to the size of the backup you are restoring.
+• Ensure that the specified Data Storage Size is not smaller than the size of the backup you are restoring.

 Note: